-Each of the four serverboards act as a separate node in the system.
+Each of the eight serverboards act as a separate node in the system.
 As independent nodes, each may be powered off and on without affecting the others.
-In addition, each node is a hot-swappable unit that may be removed from the front of the chassis.
+In addition, each node is a hot-swappable unit that may be removed from the the chassis.
+The nodes are connected to the server backplane by means of an adapter card.